 Effects of Norepinephrine Reuptake Inhibition

-When it comes to the part that reuptake inhibition (increased activation) of the neurochemical norepinephrine plays, after many years of study and discussion, this remains largely ignored by drug proponents.
+Bupropion also affects norepinephrine, another stimulatory neurotransmitter naturally produced in the body.
+Bupropion is thought to trap norepinephrine, stopping it’s natural travel pathway, causing an artificial and temporary upsurge in its stimulating effects.
+Mechanics of how drugs affect our natural neurotransmitters remains understudied, and even ignored by some drug proponents.
 According to Ascher et al in their review on the mechanics of bupropion, 11 experts concluded that the effects of increased activation of norepinephrine could be somehow linked to adrenaline but no other conclusions could be reached.8

 However, let us look at what is known.
 Norepinephrine (also called noradrenaline) is a natural hormone, and a chemical messenger that stimulates or excites certain functions, nerve cells, and organs in the body.
 When medication suppresses or inhibits its reuptake, this increases its immediate effect.
 This is why giving a patient adrenaline in various forms can be essential to revive a drug overdosed person, prevent fatality in someone experiencing allergic shock, or after blood flow has been stopped as in cardiac arrest.9